jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- Add a config to remove commands from being built.
 - Finish autocompletion and interactive functions.
 - Sort the commands when building the release so they are in alphabetical order in the docs.
 - Add full support for interactive mode.